 Brief Conference Schedule

-7th June - Afternoon: Workshops and Panel Discussion (SEES, University of Manchester) , Evening: Icebreaker at the University of Manchester Museum
+7th June - Afternoon: 12pm Workshop 1 (Drishti), 2pm Workshop 2 (Biomechanics).
+4pm Panel Discussion.
+(SEES, University of Manchester) , Evening: Icebreaker at the University of Manchester Museum

-8th June - All day: Conference (talks and posters, CEEB, Manchester Metropolitan University), Evening: Conference Dinner at Lal Qila
+8th June - All day: Conference (talks and posters, Sandra Burslem Building, Manchester Metropolitan University), Evening: Conference Dinner at Lal Qila

 9th June - All day: Fieldtrip to the Peak District